-- Check ionisation electrode for contamination. - Check flue system.
+- Check the ionisation electrode or ignition/monitoring electrode for dirt. - Check flue system.
 Remove flue gas recirculation if required. - Check the condensate drain (condensate blockage).
 Reset the appliance.

 Flue gas recirculation

 - Check the flue system for leaks; remedy if necessary. - Check the flue system for flue gas back pressure, e.g. caused by an insufficient fall in the flue system, constrictions or blockages.
 Rectify if necessary.
 Reset the appliance.